mevdschee/php-crud-api/README.md

 You may use the "json" middleware to read/write JSON strings as JSON objects and arrays.

+JSON strings are automatically detected when the "json" middleware is enabled.

+You may limit the scanning of by specifying specific table and/or field names:

     'json.tables' => 'products',
     'json.columns' => 'properties',